akras14/krasfit.com/source/index.markdown

 ## High Cholesterol Scare

 My wife and I have two little children and I have a history of heart disease in my family.
 My father died when he was only 45 (I am 36).
-His dead has died in his mid fifties, shortly before I was born and I never got to meet him.
+His dad died in his mid fifties, shortly before I was born.
+I never got to meet him.
+My kids never got to meet my father.

 My cholesterol has spike in the past, and I was able to bring it down with diet and exercise.
-I was supposed to get it tested every year, but with little children I "forgot" to do it for a few years.
-I finally got it tested a bit over 3 months ago, and it was really high.
+I was supposed to get it tested every year, but I "forgot" to do it for a few years.

+I finally got it tested a bit over 3 months ago and it was really high.
 We-are-going-to-have-to-put-you-on-meds high.
-My doctor recommended me to get some other blood to further confirm if I was at risk for heart disease, and this test also showed me as high risk.
+My doctor recommended some other blood test and this test also showed me as high risk for heart disease.
 This really freaked me out.

 ## Falling into an Approach that Works

 I decided to get serious about losing weight.
-I've browsed a weight loss group on reddit.com and found a story of some person who was able to lose over 100lbs in a year, simply by calorie counting and doing light forms of exercise.
+I browsed some weight loss group on reddit.com and found a story of some person who was able to lose over 100lbs in a year, simply by calorie counting and doing light forms of exercise.

 Next day, I ran into a friend of mine, who told me that he began calorie counting using an app called [LoseIt](https://www.loseit.com/).
-I've used this app in the past, but he told me that it became much more user friendly.
+I've used this app in the past, but he told me that it became much more user friendly since I last gave it a shot.

-I've downloaded the app and have been using it since.
-It is very user friendly.
+I downloaded the app and been using it since.
+It IS very user friendly.
 They have a large database of products, most things with a bar code already there.
 Most meals form big name restaurants are already there.
 Even many home made meals can be quickly looked up.
-Worse case, I fall back onto entering ingredients one by one, but even then I only have to do it one, and I can loop up my past meals and re-use them.
+Worse case, I fall back onto entering ingredients one by one, but even then I only have to do it one time.
+I can loop up my past meals and re-use them.

-I found the first two weeks to be the hardest.
-My daily budget is about 2000 calories.
-I believe i used to consume double of that.
-So first few weeks was a big shock to my system.
-I've set my initial goal to lose one pound a week.
-Once I got used to it, I increased my goal to 1.5 pounds per week and kept it at that since.

 ## Key Takeaways